omegabenefits/omega-network-admin/README.txt

 == Changelog ==

+= 1.2.7 =
+* local dev notice in admin bar
+* css applied both in front-end and admin

 = 1.2.6 =
 * new ability to sort tiles by System Version, Last Export, Project Manager
 * identify sites using Divisions